crisosron/Chatter/README.md

 ## Running the application in a development context
 To run the application, run the following commands in **exact order**
- 1. cd src/server
- 2. node server - This will run the server
+ 1. `npm run server` - This will start the server, as well as the connection to the MongoDB database
- 3. (In a new CLI tab) npm start - This will run the start script generated via create-react-app
+ 2. (In a new CLI tab) `npm start` - This will run the start script generated via create-react-app
- 4. (In a new CLI Tab) npm run electron - This will run the electron component of the application
+ 3. (In a new CLI Tab) `npm run electron` - This will run the electron component of the application